-- Mathematics Applications ATAR and Mathematics Methods ATAR is an unacceptable combination. - Mathematics Applications ATAR and Mathematics Specialist ATAR is an unacceptable combination.
+• Mathematics Applications ATAR and Mathematics Specialist ATAR is an unacceptable combination.

 Only one scaled score from the unacceptable combination can be used in the calculation of the ATAR.
-Scores from Mathematics Methods ATAR and Mathematics Specialist ATAR may both be used in the calculation of the ATAR.

 MEDIA PRODUCTION AND ANALYSIS (an ATAR Course)

 The Media Production and Analysis ATAR course aims to prepare all students for a future in a digital and interconnected world by providing the skills, knowledge and understandings to tell their own stories and interpret others' stories.
 Students learn the languages of media communication and how a story is constructed using representations.
 Students are encouraged to explore, experiment and interpret their world, reflecting and analysing contemporary life while understanding that this is done under social, cultural and institutional constraints.
 Students as users and creators of media products, consider the important role of audiences and their context.